logikfabrik/uJet/docs/source/installation.rst

 NuGet
 -----
 uJet is available on NuGet.
-Simply create a new project in Visual Studio and reference the uJet NuGet.
-Umbraco 7 and uJet will be set up for you.
+Simply create a new project in Visual Studio and add the uJet NuGet.
+References to the Umbraco 7 binaries and uJet binaries will be set up for you.

 .. code-block:: bat